 What happened to me?
 Was I experiencing symptoms of the early stage of dementia?

 My sudden inability to comprehend what was taking place is what happens when your mind is elsewhere.
-It happens to salespeople when they aren't able to stay in the moment, maintain complete focus on what their prospects are saying, and respond without thinking several moves ahead or, more typically, about what they want to talk.
+It happens to salespeople when they aren't able to stay in the moment, maintain complete focus on what their prospects are saying, and respond without thinking several moves ahead or, more typically, about what they want to say.
 It's a form of being emotional.

 I wrote about becoming emotional last week in this very popular article, The Top 5 Mistakes Salespeople Make When Under Pressure.
 While both are examples of becoming emotional, we get there in two very different ways!
 If you are daydreaming, you are in your own head, and if you are getting frustrated, you are in your own head.
 Neither scenario bodes well for selling.
 For that matter, it's extremely difficult to coach a salesperson if you are in your own head.